 - Pays close attention to user frustration metrics like rage clicks, dead clicks, quick backs, etc.

 - No feature for taking visitor surveys or feedback.

 - The interface can be clumsy sometimes.

 Crazy Egg boosts a clientele of some of the biggest companies like Dell, Etsy, Zendesk, etc. Started in 2006, it serves various industries like ecommerce, education, enterprise, etc., with its amazing heat mapping features.

 A unique feature of the Crazy Egg tool is that it offers A/B testing.
-It allows users to form hypotheses through heatmaps and test them on the same platform.
-But it might be hard for marketing beginners to find their way through this tool as it is built for intermediate and advance marketers plus CRO pros.
+It allows users to form hypotheses through heat maps and test them on the same platform.
+But it might be hard for marketing beginners to find their way through this tool as it is built for intermediate and advanced marketers plus CRO pros.

 - The snapshot feature allows users to get five in-depth reports of any web page.
 The reports include a heatmap, confetti, overlay, and list reports.
 If you want to know more about these reports, check out this blog: Heatmaps for UX

 - It provides no free plan.
 It has a 30-day trial period which requires your credit card information.